Backster01/skills-build-applications-w-copilot-agent-mode/.github/steps/5-setup-frontend-react-framework.md

 <img src="https://github.com/user-attachments/assets/8ab08e4e-539a-4ca9-8270-be4b1f0df176"  width=30% height=30%>

-### :keyboard: Activity: Let's add some formatting, structuring, and styling to the octofit tracker app
+### :keyboard: Activity: Let's add some formatting, structuring, and styling to the tutoring-sa  app

 > ![Static Badge](https://img.shields.io/badge/-Prompt-text?style=flat-square&logo=github%20copilot&labelColor=512a97&color=ecd8ff)
 >
 > ```prompt
-> Based on the example monafit tracker app in the docs/mona-high-school-fitness-tracker.md file and use octofit as the name for mergington's high schools app.
+> Based on the example tutoring-sa app in the docs/tutor-sa.md file and use tutoring-sa as the name for schools app.
 Let's style this like App.css and make it look nice.
 >
 > - Let's make the App.js and all components javascript files in the app are consistent with the following:
 >   - Use bootstrap tables for the data in all javascript components.